Downloads – not so great for sharing information online!

 Generally, for accessibility and usability, critical site content should not be “locked away” in a pdf or other document format that needs to be downloaded before viewing.
 Instead, include important information directly on the website as content on a page.

-The use of pdfs or other document formats should generally be limited to supporting documents (process checklists, minutes), to notices or flyers meant for printing and posting, or for sharing lengthy academic/research papers.
+The use of pdfs or other document formats should generally be limited to supporting documents (checklists, minutes, letter templates), to notices or flyers meant for printing and posting, or for sharing lengthy academic/research papers.

 Why is the use of PDFs or other document-type downloads discouraged?

-They can be full of design-related files (images and graphics) that make them slow to load
+Slow to load and inaccessible.
+They can be full of design-related files (images and graphics) that make them a large file size, slow to load, and hard to make accessible

 In the cases where a document is included for downloading, it is best not to rely on proprietary software, i.e. a format that requires the user to have access to a particular application to view content.
 For this reason, PDF is the recommended format for document downloads.